gatsbyjs/gatsby/docs/docs/glossary.md

 ### Hydration

-Once a page that has been generated by Gatsby is loaded in a web browser, it is re-hydrated into a full React application that can manipulate the DOM.
+Once a site that has been [built](#build) by Gatsby is loaded in a web browser and [client-side](#client-side) JavaScript assets have downloaded, it is turned into a full React application that can manipulate the DOM.

 ## I